El3cTr0n1x/portfolio/README.md

 Highly motivated Electrical & Electronics Engineering student with a passion for building end-to-end solutions that bridge the gap between physical hardware and cloud-based data.

-My experience ranges from building full-stack IoT data pipelines (Python, Modbus, MQTT, Firebase) to performing in-depth data analysis and visualization (SQL, Tableau, Pandas).
-I'm proficient in deploying and managing resilient backend services on Linux servers and am eager to apply my skills to solve complex engineering problems.
+My experience spans embedded firmware and full-stack IoT systems, from developing Embedded C firmware and working with Zephyr RTOS, Nordic hardware, and I²C drivers to building Python-based data pipelines using Modbus, MQTT, and Firebase.
+I also have experience with data analysis and visualization.
+I’m interested in building reliable systems that connect hardware, firmware, and data.

 ---